-In selecting indicators to be part of the accountability index, several principles will guide our decisions:
+In selecting indicators to be part of the accountability system, several principles have guided our decisions:

 We will focus on academic performance (e.g., academic achievement and graduation rates) more so than on school inputs.
 Student learning is the core work of schools.

 We will balance robustness with simplicity and transparency.
 We want to be sure that the signal (academic performance) is not drowned out by noise.
-While more inputs paint a more complete profile of schools, we do not want the accountability index to mask schools that are struggling with basic literacy, mathematics, and science instruction.
-We anticipate a larger number of indicators in our school report cards and profiles than will contribute to the accountability index.
+While more inputs may paint a broader picture of school performance, we do not want the accountability system to mask schools that are struggling with basic literacy, mathematics, and science instruction.
+We continue to publish a larger number of indicators in our school report cards and online profiles than will contribute to the accountability results.

-We will ensure the validity and reliability of our accountability index so that it is technically defensible.
+We will ensure the validity and reliability of our accountability measures so that they are technically defensible.

 We will set targets that require that each school and district stretch and continually improve.

-We will align accountability incentives for districts, schools, educators, and students to ensure that all parties are rowing in the same direction.

-We will ensure an appropriate balance between expanding the elements that contribute to the accountability system on the one hand and ease of interpreting the results on the other.
+We continue to ensure an appropriate balance between expanding the elements that contribute to the accountability system on the one hand and ease of interpreting the results on the other.
 A key purpose of an accountability system is to identify the schools and districts that need the most assistance to bring their students up to the state’s academic expectations.
-The system must focus attention on the schools and districts farthest behind in core academic subjects, because we have a duty to address the needs of the students in those schools.
+The system must focus attention on the schools and districts farthest behind in core academic subjects because we have a duty to address the needs of the students in those schools.
 Expanding the number of measures adds dimensionality to the system, but a system with too many measures runs the risk of providing a weak signal regarding the efficacy of the academic program.
 We need to balance robustness with simplicity and transparency.

-The Commonwealth’s plan distinguishes what will be reported as components of school and district profiles, both on the public website and in school and district report cards, versus elements that will comprise the accountability metric.
-We have done so because of our concern that input measures essentially become prescriptions and/or mandates; because combining outcomes and inputs into a single system blurs its focus; and with little experience in measuring curricular opportunity (for example, quantity versus quality of access to a given subject) we have determined that it is premature to incorporate such elements in an accountability metric.
-However, we are committed to reporting publicly on curricular opportunities, and we will therefore work both internally and with the field to develop the right measures and report them in the right way on our school and district profiles website and in our school and district report cards.
+The Commonwealth’s plan distinguishes what is reported as components of school and district profiles, both on the public website and in school and district report cards, versus elements that will comprise the accountability system.
+We have done so because of our concern that input measures essentially become prescriptions and/or mandates; because combining outcomes and inputs into a single system blurs its focus; and with little experience in measuring curricular opportunity (for example, quantity versus quality of access to a given subject) we have determined that it is premature to incorporate such elements in an accountability system.
+However, we are committed to reporting publicly on curricular opportunities, and we will continue to report them in the right way on our school and district profiles website and in our school and district report cards.

 We heard strong support from stakeholders for the inclusion of certain input measures, specifically access to a well-rounded curriculum including the arts, physical education, advanced coursework, computer science, career development education, and other offerings.
-At least in the initial years of the new accountability system, such input measures are better represented as indicators in a school or district report card so that the information is readily accessible to parents, policymakers, and the public, rather than as indicators in an accountability system.
+For now, such input measures remain better represented as metrics in a school or district report card so that the information is readily accessible to parents, policymakers, and the public, rather than as indicators in an accountability system.